-Model boundary at $10 \, Re$ with kappa electron distribution function.
-Parameters are the number density n and temperature T in the plasma sheet given by the empirical model derived from a new empirical model at L=6-11 dependent on solar wind and IMF parameters constructed using THEMIS ESA (eV-30 keV) and SST ($25 \, \text{keV} - 10 \, \text{MeV}$) data during 2007-2013.
+Model boundary at 10 Re with kappa electron distribution function.
+Parameters are the number density n and temperature T in the plasma sheet given by the new empirical model at L=6-11 dependent on solar wind and IMF parameters constructed using THEMIS ESA (eV-30 keV) and SST (25 keV - 10 MeV) data during 2007-2013.